-The ICAAP & Stress Test Committee (ISTC) provides the central coordination of the stress testing processes at Group level.
+The ICAAP & Stress Test Committee (ISTC) provides the central coordination of the ICAAP and stress testing processes at the Group level.
 The main objective is to ensure effective oversight and control over the operative proceedings of all ICAAP and stress test analyses and to recommend strategic decisions.

-Meeting is held on quarterly basis and the scope of activity includes:
+Meetings are held whenever required, but at least quarterly and the scope of activity includes: